pimsmath/m2pi.ca/content/course/2022/linkedin-life/index.md

 * Determine their LinkedIn goals, target audience and keywords,
 * Choose a professional profile picture and create a compelling headline,
 * Get found on LinkedIn, and
-* Detail their career trajectory and create the ultimate first impressio
+* Detail their career trajectory and create the ultimate first impression